Since Ash Wednesday (Feb. 18) has already come and gone, here is a list of the remaining dates for this holy season:

 The annual Wednesday Noon Lenten worship services, open to the whole community, held in our sanctuary.
 A half-hour worship service begins at Noon, featuring special music by a soloist or small group, the opportunity for prayer and reflection, and a short message from one of our Paris church ministers.
 Please consider attending and invite a friend from another church or with no church home to come with you.

-• Thursday, April 17, 7 P.M. – Maundy Thursday worship, with the New Providence congregation once again invited to join us.
-The sequence of Bible readings and songs (anthems, hymns, and solos), somewhat like the “Lessons and Carols” format of Christmas Eve, also includes the Sacrament of the Lord’s Supper, when we reach “the Last Supper” part of the story, and a gradually darkening sanctuary, as we approach the darkness of Good Friday.
+• Thursday, April 2, time to be determined– Maundy Thursday worship, with the New Providence congregation once again invited to join us.
+The sequence of Bible readings and songs (anthems, hymns, and solos), somewhat like the “Lessons and Carols” format of Christmas Eve, also includes the Sacrament of the Lord’s Supper.
 Come and appreciate what Jesus did for us.

-• Friday, April 18, 5:30 P.M – Community Good Friday service, provided by Paris Ministerial This year’s service will be held at St. Mary’s Church, and they will provide a fish fry supper following the service.
-Please note the time change above.
+• Friday, April 3, Noon – Community Good Friday service, provided by Paris Ministerial Fellowship.
+This year’s service will be held at First United Methodist Church.
+A light lunch will follow worship, for which there is no charge.

 Sanctuary Choir News